openframeworks/ofSite/_documentation/events/ofEvent.markdown

 ##Description

 Class for creating custom events.
-Also used inside oF for it's own events (see ofCoreEvents).
+Also used inside oF for its own events (see ofCoreEvents).

 ie: To create a new event: